 Dynamic Links, or, dynamic URLs, are an amazing and powerful tool.
 They are a short addition to web pages URL, that allows you to customize the page to visitors arriving at your site by clicking them.
 Customization can include replacing some of the page content or adding an additional one.

-- Measure marketing channels effectiveness – display different phone number or contact form to track the results of visitors arriving from a given link or an ad.
+Display different phone numbers to track the results of visitors arriving from an ad.

 A typical URL containing a query string is as follows:

 As you can see, the Dynamic URL is composed of (1)the static URL of the page- http://example.com/page, and (2)the query string- ?name=string.